MarkAdell/my_articles/to_do_lists/README.md

 Ensure that each task takes no longer than two hours to complete unless there are specific exceptions.

-Big tasks should be broken down into smaller, more manageable tasks.
+Big tasks should be broken down into smaller, more manageable ones.

 Having big tasks on your list can lead to feeling overwhelmed, which increases the likelihood to procrastinate.
 Additionally, keeping your tasks small allows you to work on multiple items each day.